cdzombak/docker-hub.alfredworkflow/README.md

 Principal changes in @cdzombak's fork:
 - Use Go Modules for dependency management
 - Use GitHub Actions for the build & release process
-- Codesign the embedded `dockerhub` binary
+- Codesign the embedded `dockerhub` binary for distribution outside the Mac App Store
+- Notarize the workflow for distribution

 ## License